Modeling Edge-Specific Node Features through Co-Representation Neural Hypergraph Diffusion: Preliminaries

 \textbf{Hypergraph Diffusion.} Hypergraph diffusion learns node representations $\mX = \big[ \vx_{v_1}, \ldots, \vx_{v_n} \big]^{\top}$, where $\vx_{v_i} \in \mathbb{R}^{d}$, by minimizing a hypergraph-regularized target function \citep{tudisco2021nonlinear, prokopchik2022nonlinear}.
-For brevity, we use $\mX_{e} = \big[ \vx_{v^{e}_{1}}, \ldots, \vx_{v^{e}_{d_e}} \big]^{\top}$ to denote the representations of nodes contained in the edge $e$.
+For brevity, we use $\mX_{e} = \big[ \vx_{v^{e}_{1}}, \ldots, \vx_{v^{e}_{d_e}} \big]^{\top}$ to denote the representations of nodes contained in edge $e$.
 The target function is the weighted summation of some non-structural and structural regularization functions.
-The non-structural regularization function is independent of the hypergraph structure, which is typically defined as a squared loss function based on the node attribute vector $\va_v$ (composed of initial node features $\vx^{(0)}_{v}$ \citep{takai2020hypergraph} or observed node labels \citep{tudisco2021nonlinear}).
-The structural regularization functions incorporate the hypergraph structure and apply regularization to multiple node representations within the same hyperedge.
+The non-structural regularization function is independent of the hypergraph structure, which is typically defined as a squared loss function between the learned node representation vector $\vx_{v}$ and the node attribute vector $\va_v$ (composed of initial node features $\vx^{(0)}_{v}$ \citep{takai2020hypergraph} or observed node labels \citep{tudisco2021nonlinear}).
+The structural regularization functions incorporate the hypergraph structure and apply regularization to multiple node representations within the same hyperedge, which are invariant functions.
 Many structural regularization functions are designed by heuristics \citep{zhou2007learning, hein2013total, hayhoe2023transferable, tudisco2021anonlinear}.
-For instance, the clique expansion (CE) regularization functions \citep{zhou2007learning}, defined as $\Omega_{\mathrm{CE}}( \mX_e ) := \sum_{v, u \in e} \lVert \vx_v - \vx_u \rVert_2^2$, encourages the representations of all nodes in an edge to become similar.
+For instance, the clique expansion (CE) regularization functions \citep{zhou2007learning}, defined as $\Omega_{\mathrm{CE}}( \mX_e ) := \sum_{v, u \in e} \lVert \vx_v - \vx_u \rVert_2^2$, encourage the representations of all nodes in the same hyperedge to become similar.
+Alternatively, the total variation (TV) functions, defined as $\Omega_{\mathrm{TV}}( \mX_e ) := \max_{v, u \in e} \lVert \vx_v - \vx_u \rVert^{p} (p \in \{ 1, 2 \})$, focus on reducing the discrepancy between the most dissimilar nodes within an edge.
+Without making a choice among these functions, here we discuss the general form of hypergraph diffusion, which can be defined as:

 \begin{dfn}[Node-Representation Hypergraph Diffusion] Given a non-structural regularization function $\mR_v(\cdot; \va_v): \mathbb{R}^{d} \rightarrow \mathbb{R}$ and a structural regularization function $\Omega_e(\cdot): \mathbb{R}^{d_e \times d} \rightarrow \mathbb{R}$, the node-representation hypergraph diffusion learns representations by solving the following optimization problem